Social Islami Bank

 Social Islami Bank PLC (SIBPLC; সোশ্যাল ইসলামী ব্যাংক পিএলসি) is a Shari'ah based Islami Bank in Bangladesh.
 It was established on 22 November 1995 as Social Investment Bank Limited.
 Later it changed name to Social Islami Bank Limited.
-Up to October, 2021, SIBL has 181 branches including 22 AD (Authorized Dealer) branches, 234 subbranches, 271 agent banking outlets & 223 ATM Booths.
+Up to October 2021, SIBL has 181 branches including 22 AD (Authorized Dealer) branches, 234 subbranches, 271 agent banking outlets and 223 ATM Booths.

 History

 Social Islami Bank Limited is a Sharia compliant bank in Bangladesh which started operations on 22 November 1995.
 SIBL was founded by M. A. Mannan, Dr. Hamid Al Gabid, Former Secretary General of O.I.C., Dr. Abdullah Omar Nasseef, and Ahmed M. Salah Jamjoom, Former Commerce Minister, Kingdom of Saudi Arabia.
 It is a public limited company registered under the Companies Act of 1994 and regulated by Bank Company Act 1991.
 The bank is an Islamic bank, based on Islamic Sharia law forbidding usury.

 In 2009, the bank changed their name from Social Investment Bank Limited to Social Islami Bank Limited.

 In July 2012, the US Senate Permanent Subcommittee on Investigations, a Congressional found evidence of terrorism financing after examining the bank documents in their investigation of HSBC.
 They also found evidence of impropriety against the founder of the bank and first chairman, MA Mannan.
 They identified the International Islamic Relief Organisation and Lajnat-al-Birr-al-Islam, Islamic Charitable Society, who are shareholders of the bank, with having links to terror organizations.
 The bank has denied all allegations of terror financing and has claimed that they are trying to get the two Saudi companies in dispute to sell their shares in the bank.
 After the report came out, the bank filed a case with a local court to remove the two organizations as shareholders.

 The bank engages in corporate social responsibility through donations.
 SIBL apologized to Bangladesh Bank over financial irregularities in 2015.
 According to International Consortium of Investigative Journalists, the bank had suspicious transactions from 2014 to 2016.